Thermi/brightness-adjuster/Readme.md

                         Sets the maximum brightness.
 The default is 100.
   -b VCP                The feature number of the brightness parameter.
 The
                         default is 10.
+  -n BUS, --bus BUS     The bus number of the display.
+Setting this to the
+                        right value speeds up the operation of the tool significantly.
+The default is "x", which means not known.
 ```

 # Known Problems